projectglow/glow/docker/README.md

 ##### Databricks cluster init scripts

-Any Databricks cluster init scripts need to be written to ```/databricks/scripts/```.
-Use predication to manage any required order of initialisation where multiple init scripts are deployed.
+Write Databricks cluster init scripts to ```/databricks/scripts/```.
+When multiple init scripts are deployed, use predication to manage the order of initialisation where multiple init scripts are deployed.

 ##### Ganglia enablement on Databricks Container Services

 Review the Dockerfile and configurations in the ```ganglia``` directory to see how to deploy ganglia in a way that enables metrics collection on Databricks clusters using Container Services.

-NOTE: that as of this time, ganglia is *not* officially supported on Databricks Container Services by Databricks.
+NOTE: ganglia is *not* officially supported on Databricks Container Services by Databricks.
 The ```ganglia``` docker image here is supported by the community on a *best efforts* basis, only.